 In 1992, one year after construction of the lake began, the hotels and housing communities sprang up.
 More than 3,500 acres of land were developed into luxury residential and resort areas.
 Three major hotels were built on the property: the Monte Lago Village Resort, the Hyatt Regency, and the Ritz Carlton.

 Private golf courses were added to the property.
 Jack Nicklaus, former professional golfer, designed two of the courses.
 Nicklaus’ repertoire boasts course designs in 36 different countries.
 South Shore and Reflection Bay, his courses on Lake Las Vegas have hosted pofessional golfing competitions and won many awards for his intricate design work.

 Unfortunately, the progress of Lake Las Vegas has not been stable.
 In 2008, much of the land and projects went into bankruptcy.
 As the project was picked up and handed off to different investors, going in and out of foreclosure, Lake Las Vegas suffered many blows.
 Golf courses were abandoned.
 The Ritz Carlton shut down in 2011, but is currently running again as the Hilton Lake Las Vegas Resort and Spa.
 The Hyatt Regency also transitioned into a Westin Lake Las Vegas Resort and Spa.
 In 2012, Raintree Investment Corporation bought much of the land and began working with other investors to rebuild the golf courses, residential areas, and other infrastructure of Lake Las Vegas.
 The progress has been slow but sure.

 Lake Las Vegas remains a well liked resort destination.
 Visitors’ number one complaint is that many of the village shops and restaurants have yet to reopen.
-However, most agree that they enjoy the beautiful scenery, the quiet, serene environment, and the unique experience of staying at Lake Las Vegas.
+However, there are still a few open today.
+Most locals and visitors alike agree that they enjoy the beautiful scenery, the quiet, serene environment, and the unique experience of staying at Lake Las Vegas.